AMReX-Astro/Castro/sphinx_docs/source/CastroUserGuide.rst

 -  Regardless of the dimensionality, we always carry around all 3 components of velocity/momentum—this allows for rotation sources easily.

--  When radiation is enabled (via ), we discuss the gas and radiation quantities separately.
+-  When radiation is enabled (via RADIATION), we discuss the gas and radiation quantities separately.
 This generally applies to the temperature, pressure, internal energy, various adiabatic indices, and sound speed.
 When we refer to the “total” value of